13 Surefire Tips for Planning Your First Trip to Japan

 Preparing for a trip to Japan can be more overwhelming than preparing for a trip anywhere else in the world.
-You’ve got a to book an expensive plane ticket, figure out all the options for accommodations (a hotel versus a ryokan versus a minshuku or a hostel versus a capsule hotel), buy a Japan Rail Pass (must buy it before getting to Japan but then can only use it on certain trains), figure out how to get money from ATMs and so on and on.
+You’ve got to book a plane ticket that is often more expensive than flying to most other places in the world, figure out all the options for accommodations (a hotel versus a ryokan versus a minshuku or a hostel versus a capsule hotel), buy a Japan Rail Pass, figure out how to get money from ATMs and so on and on.
 But not to worry.
 Here is my easy-to-follow guide for preparing for your trip to Japan.
-Just follow these simple 10 steps and you’ll be good to go!
+Just follow these simple 13 tips and you’ll be good to go!

 BONUS: I've created a FREE detailed PDF version of this 3-week Japan itinerary.
 The guide also includes step-by-step instructions for buying and using your Japan Rail Pass.

 Flying to Japan from many regions like North America or Europe is NOT cheap unlike flying to Paris or Bangkok.
 I’ve seen tickets for Japan priced for at least US$1,000.

 The best tip I can give you for buying your ticket is to book really early!
 After buying tickets for 3 trips to Japan, each time I’ve found that the best time to book your ticket is 6 months before your flight.